University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 To view a SAM, CRAM or BAM file, you can use the [program `samtools`](http://www.htslib.org/).
 `samtools` is a very common tool in Bioinformatics and we will be using it frequently in this course.
-This should be available to you on the command-line (see Jimmy for details during the tutorial).
+This should be available to you on the command-line (see Joe for details during the tutorial).

 Lets quickly view our file using the `samtools view` subcommand, which is basically similar to the command-line tool `cat` in which the file is read to our screen line by line.

 ```
-samtools view SRR3096662_CJM20_Term_Female_Aligned.cram
+samtools view SRR3096662_Aligned.out.sort.cram
 ```

 As you can probably see, there is a tonne of data flashing on your screen.